-Proposition (or Prop) – These are individual bets within a game, usually centering around a team, player or the game itself.
-For example, what team scores first?
+Proposition (Prop) – These are individual bets within a game, usually centering around a team, player or the game itself.
+For example, which team will score first?
 Will the home team score in the first 5.5 minutes of the game?
 Player props often offer a total on whether a certain player will go over or under a particular statistical category.
-Examples include: will a certain player throw over/under X number of touchdowns? will a certain player will catch over/under X number of passes? will a certain player rush over/under X number of yards?
-Among many other propositions.
+Examples include: Will a certain player throw over/under X number of touchdowns?
+Will a certain player will catch over/under X number of passes?
+Will a certain player rush over/under X number of yards?

 How DFS Players Use NFL Betting Odds

 For years, daily fantasy players have been making use of the lines to shape their lineups.
-While the spread can be somewhat useful in determining what teams to fade and players to go with.
-For example, you might want to play a running back from a team that is heavily favored, as that team is likely run the ball more with a larg lead, along with having more scoring opportunities.
-Conversely, you might want to play cheap receivers from a team that is a big underdog, as that team is likely to be passing the ball more while playing from behind), it’s really the NFL point total that DFS players are most interested in.
+The point spread can be useful in determining which teams to fade and which players to draft for the week.
+For example, you might want to play a running back from a team that is heavily favored, as that team is likely to run the ball more with a large lead, along with having more scoring opportunities.
+Conversely, you might want to play cheap receivers from a team that is a big underdog, as that team is likely to be passing the ball more while playing from behind.
+That said, the NFL point total is what DFS players are usually most interested in.